Pylons/pyramid/docs/zcml/notfound.rst

 .. warning::

-   The ``notfound`` ZCML directive is deprecated in :mod:`repoze.bfg` version 1.3.
-Instead, you should use the :ref:`view_directive` directive with a ``context`` that names the :exc:`repoze.bfg.exceptions.NotFound` class.
+   The ``notfound`` ZCML directive is deprecated in :mod:`pyramid` version 1.3.
+Instead, you should use the :ref:`view_directive` directive with a ``context`` that names the :exc:`pyramid.exceptions.NotFound` class.
 See :ref:`changing_the_notfound_view` form more information.

-When :mod:`repoze.bfg` can't map a URL to view code, it invokes a :term:`not found view`.
+When :mod:`pyramid` can't map a URL to view code, it invokes a :term:`not found view`.
 The default not found view is very plain, but the view callable used can be configured via the ``notfound`` ZCML tag.